SQream/sqream_docs/reference/sql_data_types.rst

 Converting and casting types
 ==============================

-SQream DB supports explicit and implicit castsing and type conversion.
+SQream DB supports explicit and implicit casting and type conversion.
 Implicit casts may be added automatically by the system when mixing different data types in the same expression.
 In many cases, the details of this are not important.
 However, these can affect the results of a query.
 When necessary, an explicit cast can be used to override the automatic cast added by SQream DB.

 For example, the ANSI standard defines a ``SUM()`` aggregation over an ``INT`` column as an ``INT``.
 However, when dealing with large amounts of data this could cause an overflow.